Herbie Hide

 Herbie Hide (born Herbert Okechukwu Maduagwu; 27 August 1971) is a British former professional boxer who competed from 1989 to 2010.
 He held the WBO heavyweight title twice between 1994 and 1999, as well as the British heavyweight title in 1993.
-Hide was known for his formidable punching power and killer instinct in the ring.
+Hide was known for his formidable punching power and good instinct in the ring.

 Early life

 Hide was born in Amauzari, Nigeria, and moved to England as a youngster, basing himself near Norwich in Norfolk.
 He was educated at Glebe House School and Cawston College.

 Amateur career

 Hide had a brief amateur career of 10 fights, which he finished with a record of 8 wins (7 KOs), 2 losses.